Onyc Launches On Kamino, Unlocking Real-World Yield And Collateral Utility In Solana Defi

 Borrowing Incentives

-A $200K incentive pool is available to lower borrowing costs for early participants.Users who deposit ONyc as collateral to borrow USDG on Kamino earn borrowing rebates, reducing costs and creating more room for positive yield spreads.
+A pool is available to lower borrowing costs for users who deposit ONyc as collateral to borrow USDG on Kamino.
+This reduces costs and creates room for more favorable yield spreads.

-“This marks one of the first fully permissionless implementations of real-world yield distributed directly onchain through DeFi,ˮ said Nick Robnett at Paxos, on behalf of Global Dollar Network.“We are proud to support ONycʼs launch on Solana and Kamino, leveraging USDG to advance OnReʼs vision of bringing real-world assets with intrinsic value onchain and making them accessible to a global user base.ˮ
+Participants can also redeploy borrowed USDG to acquire additional ONyc or other assets, increasing exposure and unlocking higher returns.
+Incentives apply on up to $20M in total borrowing volume.

-Participants can redeploy borrowed USDG to acquire additional ONyc or other assets, increasing exposure and unlocking higher returns through looping strategies.
-Incentives to offset borrowing interest are available on up to $20M of total borrowing volume.
+ONyc integrates premium-backed yield from real-world assets with decentralized finance (DeFi) infrastructure, enabling an onchain structure designed to support scalability and diversification beyond traditional financial instruments.

-By combining premium-backed returns from real-world assets with DeFi-native flexibility, ONyc delivers a return profile thatʼs scalable, uncorrelated, and unavailable in traditional finance.
+With base yields above 14% and expanding utility across Solana, ONyc gives users a high-performing alternative to traditional DeFi strategies.
+Mint directly on the or swap instantly using in the .

-“One of the most exciting things for Kaminoʼs users is onboarding high quality collateral assets, and ONyc is a great example of that.
-Access to credit and leverage for ONyc holders, powered by Kamino, is a great example of bringing DeFi utility to tokenize real-world investments,ˮ said Mark Hull, a Kamino contributor.
+is the largest money market on Solana, with over $4B in assets deployed across its suite of credit, leverage, and liquidity products.
+Through products like automated liquidity vaults, the K-Lend lending market, and tools for advanced trading strategies, Kamino helps users and institutions deploy capital efficiently.
+Kamino is the go-to platform for funds, market makers, and stablecoin issuers operating at scale on Solana.

-With current yields at 16% and available incentives, ONyc offers a high-performing alternative to traditional DeFi strategies for stablecoin holders.
-Mint ONyc directly on the OnRe app or swap instantly through Kamino Swap. -ENDS-
+is the world's fastest growing stablecoin network with unmatched economic upside.
+Powered by Global Dollar (USDG), a US dollar-backed stablecoin issued by Paxos Digital Singapore and Paxos Issuance Europe, Global Dollar Network offers a transparent and equitable economic model that rewards partners for their contributions.
+Global Dollar Network partners include industry leaders such as Anchorage Digital, Bullish, Kraken, OKX, Paxos, Robinhood, Worldpay, and more.
+Note: USDG is available on Solana, Ink, and Ethereum.

 About OnRe